diekhans/ga4gh-schemas/doc/protocol.md

   parameter is used to find the matching `dataType` message.
 The `data` parameter is the data object.

-- `checkpoint checkpointObject` - Specify a checkpoint in the data stream.
+- `checkpoint memento` - Specify a checkpoint in the data stream.
-  The `checkpointObject` is an opaque, server-dependent object.
+  The `memento` is an opaque, server-dependent object.
 It should be returned as-is when resuming a stream.

-- `resume checkpointObject` - Resume a transfer at the specified checkpoint in the data stream.
+- `resume memento` - Resume a transfer at the specified checkpoint, as define by the `memento` object, in data stream.
 The next data object that was or would have been received after in the corresponding `checkpoint` message will be the next data object received on the resume.
-It will be preceded by the required `dataType` messages.
+It will be preceded by the required `dataType` message.
 The same checkpoint may resumed multiple times, as would be required if there was a failure before another `checkpoint` messages is received in the stream.

 # NEEDS WORK BELOW HERE